livechat/react-livechat/README.md

 ### Advanced Usage

-To begin with you want to get your chat reference using **onChatLoaded** callback.
+To begin with, you want to get your chat reference using **onChatLoaded** callback.

 *Example:*
 ```javascript